 1.12 Headings are for convenience only and have no bearing on the interpretation of these Terms.

 2.1 We charge a management fee of 0.5% per annum (including VAT where applicable) of your total assets under management invested with us.

 2.2 We do not charge for linking external accounts to Nosso, sending us or withdrawing money, transferring or closing your Nosso account, or any other features within the Nosso app.

 2.3 Please note that other taxes, costs and charges may also apply, which are not charged by or through us.
 These include but are not limited to fund charges, taken directly from the fund provider.

-2.4 Whilst we quote the fee as ‘annual’ it is taken quarterly in arrears directly from your assets under management.
+2.4 Whilst we quote the fee as ‘annual’ it is taken monthly in arrears directly from your assets under management.
 Fees will be debited in the first week of each month.
 If you add or withdraw funds partway through a month, you will only be charged for the time it was invested with us during that month.
 An itemised breakdown of our costs and charges is available on request and the value of the exact fees we take can be seen in the Activity section within the app.

 2.5 Our fees are based on our current understanding of the VAT treatment of the fees.
 In the event of any change in the VAT treatment of the fees, we reserve the right to agree with you a change in the fee basis to reflect the revised circumstances.